 2018 Job Openings!

-• Experience Learning is currently seeking Seasonal (spring and fall) and Resident Field Instructors for the fall season (August 28th to November 17th) and a Course Director to plan and implement wilderness-based school courses at 2 campuses in the Potomac Highlands of West Virginia from August 26th (or earlier) to November 17th.
+• Experience Learning is currently seeking Seasonal (spring and fall) and Resident Field Instructors for the 2018 season (April 2nd to November 16th) and a Course Director to plan and implement wilderness-based school courses at 2 campuses in the Potomac Highlands of West Virginia (March 19th to November 16th).